James Hanson (footballer, born 1987): 2015–16 season

 At the start of the 2015–16 season, Hanson discussed his striker partnership with new summer signing Devante Cole.
 He was dropped from the starting XI in October 2015, following a poor performance in a previous game, having played every game up to that point of the season.
 After an injury to his replacement Steve Davies, Hanson returned to the first-team later that month, scoring in his first game back in the starting XI.
 In November 2015 he suffered an ankle ligaments injury in an FA Cup game.

 On 13 February 2016 he made his 300th appearance for the club, scoring two goals in the process.
 On 23 April 2016 he scored a hat-trick as City beat promotion rivals Walsall 4–0; it was his first professional hat-trick, having previously not started a game since 5 March.

 2016–17 season

 After playing in the first two games of the 2016–17 season, Hanson missed over a month of play due to a calf problem.
 He scored his first goal of the season in a 3–2 victory against AFC Wimbledon on 29 October, scoring twice.
+Upon leaving Bradford City, he had scored 91 goals in 335 appearances, and was third on the club's all time scorer list.